Stark-State-Software-Devlopment-Guild/SDGSandbox/Notes/git-github_notes/markdown/intro.md

 ###### After creating a Commit you can Veiw the Changes
 > 1. Click the Code tab at the top right of the page.
 >
+>      ![alt text][img7]
 > 1. Click Commits.
 This shows the list of all the commits made for the branch your currently on.
+>
->      ![alt text][img7]
+>      ![alt text][img8]
 > 1. Click the top option.
 This is the most recent commit.
->      ![alt text][img8]
 >      ###### Note: Your commit message is like a title at the top folowed by the description underneath.
->
+>      ![alt text][img9]

 [0]: https://guides.github.com/activities/hello-world/ "GitHub Hello World"